2022 Philadelphia Eagles season: Week 5: at Arizona Cardinals

 The Eagles withstood a late rally by the Cardinals and improved to 5–0 on the season.
 This was Philadelphia's first win in Arizona since the 2001 season, as well as their first ever win at State Farm Stadium.

 Week 6: vs. Dallas Cowboys

 The Eagles continued their 2nd quarter dominance, scoring 20 points on four consecutive drives.
 The Cowboys offense battled back in the 2nd half scoring touchdowns on two long drives to cut the deficit to 20–17, but DeVonta Smith scored a touchdown to make it a two-score game again.
 Cooper Rush threw his third interception, with the following drive leading to a missed field goal attempt.
 The Eagles ran out the clock and won 26–17.
 This was the Eagles' first win against the Cowboys since 2020, their first with Hurts at starting QB and Sirianni as head coach.
 They also started 6–0 for the third time in franchise history.

 Week 8: vs. Pittsburgh Steelers

-With this win, the Eagles matched their franchise best 7–0 start in 2004.
+Thanks to a 3-touchdown performance by AJ Brown and 4 passing touchdowns by Jalen Hurts, with this win, the Eagles matched their franchise best 7–0 start in 2004.